+Chemical boundary conditions

-Chemical boundary conditions At the moment, chemical boundary conditions from IFS-MOZART (to be replaced soon by C-IFS) are preprocessed at ECMWF into NETCDF files, then transferred to the storage and archiving system at Météo-France.
-The operationalization of this chain is planned in the last semester 2014 and will be based on a process similar to that in place for the 3D meteorological fields.
+Chemical boundary conditions from IFS-MOZART (to be replaced soon by C-IFS) are pre-processed at ECMWF into NETCDF files, then transferred to the storage and archiving system at Météo-France.
+The operationalization of this chain has been delayed to 2016 and will be based on a process similar to that in place for the 3D meteorological fields.

-• Aerosol boundary conditions At the moment, the aerosol boundary conditions are taken from MOCAGE global model outputs which provide more detailed aerosols than the current version of the aerosol module in IFS.
+Aerosol boundary conditions

+The aerosol boundary conditions are taken from MOCAGE global model outputs which provide more detailed aerosols than the current version of the aerosol module in IFS.

-• GFAS fires emission daily products These data are retrieved from MARS, at ECMWF, and pre-processed into small NETCDF files, then transferred to the storage and archiving system at Météo-France.
-The operationalization of this chain is planned in the last semester 2014 and will be based on a process similar to that in place for the 3D meteorological fields.
+GFAS fires emission daily products

+These data are retrieved from MARS, at ECMWF, and pre-processed into NETCDF files, then transferred to the storage and archiving system at Météo-France.
+The operationalization of this chain has neen delayed to the last semester 2016 and will be based on a process similar to that in place for the 3D meteorological fields.